-Text: Ghanaian; tr.
-Thomas Stevenson Colvin (1925-2000), alt.
-Music: CHEREPONI, Ghanian folk song; adapt.
-Thomas Stevenson Colvin The Christian life is deeply personal yet is essentially corporate by nature, not private.
+The Christian life is deeply personal yet is essentially corporate by nature, not private.
 Every act of worship is intended not only to glorify God for His own sake, but to lift up and build up one another in Christ for His sake as well.
 The word "liturgy" literally means "the work of the people."
 A central function of liturgy is to send the message that in a worship community there are no bystanders.
 It is corporate through and through and from one end to the other.
 Singing is also a form of prayer that can help carry the heart to God not only in the words being sung but beyond the reach of words.

-Words and music by Mark Edwards and Stuart Townend © 2007 Thankyou Music (admin. by EMI CMG).
-Used by permission CCLI #1984772 THE POST COMMUNION PRAYER (BCP 2019 page 137) After Communion, the Celebrant says: Let us pray.
+At Old St. Andrew's, we encourage you to continue to pray by singing both before and after you come to the Communion Rail.
+In this way, all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of Jesus Christ.
+THE POST COMMUNION PRAYER (BCP 2019 page 137) After Communion, the Celebrant says: Let us pray.
 Heavenly Father, We thank you for feeding us with the spiritual food of the most precious Body and Blood of your Son our Savior Jesus Christ; and for assuring us in these holy mysteries that we are living members of the body of your Son, and heirs of your eternal Kingdom.
 And now, Father, send us out to do the work you have given us to do, to love and serve you as faithful witnesses of Christ our Lord.
 To him, to you, and to the Holy Spirit, be honor and glory, now and for ever.
 Amen.

-THE BLESSING (BCP 2019 page 137)

-At Old St. Andrew's, we enpray by singing both before

-Communion Rail.
-In this

-ceiving the greatest gift ever
+THE BLESSING (BCP 2019 page 137) We have been blessed by being here.
+Now, at the end of the service, we are reminded that God takes loving delight in blessing us abundantly.
+We leave in peace, forgiven, fed, and sent out with a purpose in the name of Jesus Christ.